pian13131/sngn/Leetcode/LeetcodeSummary.md

 ### B+Tree

-- all data stored in leaf tree
+- All data stored in leaf tree
-- every leaf is at the same level
+- Every leaf is at the same level
-- all leaf nodes have links to other leaf nodes
+- All leaf nodes have links to other leaf nodes
--

 # Outliers in top100